📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 2. Countywide Workforce Pipelines

-Merced College + AFSCME + UC Merced + Castle employers create:
+Merced College + AFSCME + UC + Castle employers create:

 Manufacturing training in Livingston